R6-Security-Phoenix/mod-nginx-phoenix/README.md

 ## Installation

-Download the tarball as described above and tar jx it.
+Clone the repository as described above.

-After extracting, add the following option to your NGINX `./configure` command:
+After downloading, add the following option to your NGINX `./configure` command:

 `--add-module=path/to/mp4_streaming_lite/directory`